fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-04-18-mixit-talk.md

 <figure>
     <img src="../../images/2023-04-18-mixit-talk/talk.jpg" alt="Me on a big stage at MiXiT with a lot of people sitting in the audience.
 The current slide in the background is reading 'Is IT the right place for me?'" />
-    <figcaption>Me talking about my way into IT in front of a full room with around 500 people.</figcaption>
+    <figcaption>Me talking about my way into IT in front of 500 people.</figcaption>
 </figure>

 Besides being quite nervous obviously, I had a great experience on stage!
 I think...
 Because I don’t really remember anything except going on stage and leaving the stage again 😅